enigma-io/meme/README.md

 Run `bundle exec middleman build` to bake out the files in `source` into static assets.

-Or run `./deploy.sh` which will bake the files and source and sync them on s3.
+Or run `./deploy.sh` which will bake the files in  `/source` and sync them on s3.

 ## Customization